ChristinaLK/blog/content/gaze.md

 she felt there, away from the white *gaze*.

 *Gaze*.
-That's the word I had been looking for - straight men are not used to being on the receiving end of a sexually objectifying gaze, where gaze is defined as looking not just to look, but with [power or expectation](https://twitter.com/MsPackyetti/status/752482258477461506).
+That's the word I had been looking for - straight men are not used to being on the receiving end of a sexually objectifying *gaze*, where gaze is defined as looking not just to look, but with [power or expectation](https://twitter.com/MsPackyetti/status/752482258477461506).
 Whereas women experience that...every day.